 When under heat stress, the blood is transferred from the vital organs to the skin surfaces to be cooled, exacerbating heat stress in the process.
-As a result, your horse tends to become lethargic, depressed, and may lose interest in its food – worse, your horse could collapse.
+As a result, your horse tends to become lethargic, depressed, and may lose interest in its food.

 Heat stroke should be treated as a serious condition.
 Severe cases can lead to seizures and even death of a horse.
 If you notice signs of heat stroke in your horse, you need to take immediate measures to help him cool down.

 - Stop the workouts; dismount from your horse and cease the exercise program.
 Remove tack to allow cool air to penetrate its body.

 - A cold water bath on its entire body is always helpful

 - Give your horse cold water for drinking and allow him to drink to his pleasure

 - Lead your horse to a shaded area to help him cool off more